tacobayle/aviVmc/README.md

 1. All the parameters/variables defined in variables.tf and ansible.tf

 ## Use the terraform script to:
-- Create a new folder within v-center
+- Create a new folder(s) within v-center
+- Create NSX-T segment(s)
-- Spin up 1 Avi Controller
+- Spin up 1 Avi Controller VM(s)
 - Spin up 2 backend VM(s)
 - Spin up 2 web opencart VM(s)
-- Spin up 1 mysql server
+- Spin up 1 mysql VM(s)
-- Spin up 1 client server(s) - while true ; do ab -n 1000 -c 1000 https://100.64.133.51/ ; done - with two interfaces: static for mgmt, dhcp for web traffic
+- Spin up 1 client VM(s)
-- Spin up a jump server with ansible installed - userdata to install packages
+- Spin up 1 jump VM with ansible installed - userdata to install packages
+- Request Public IP(s) for Jump host, Controller and Virtual Services
+- Create NSX-T NAT Rule(s) for Jump host, Controller and Virtual Services
+- Create NSX-T policy Group for Jump host, Controller and Virtual Services
+- Create NSX-T Service for Virtual Services (only HTTP (tcp/80 and tcp/443) and DNS (udp/53))
+- Create NSX-T Gateway Policies for Jump host, Controller and Virtual Services
 - Create a yaml variable file - in the jump server
 - Call ansible to run the opencart config (git clone)
 - Call ansible to do the Avi configuration (git clone)